-- Your condominium corporation may take legal steps to enforce the Condo Act and / or the governing documents. - The condominium corporation or another unit owner may file an application against you and / or your tenant with the CAT.
+- Your landlord may serve you with a notice and/or file an application against you at the Landlord and Tenant Board, meaning that you may face eviction. - The condominium corporation or another unit owner may file an application against you with the CAT.